 However, successfully completing the process of becoming a Certified Elder Law attorney, although not required, clearly illustrates the depth of Mr. Stern’s dedication and commitment to this area of the law.
 His knowledge, expertise and experience are constantly fine tuned and expanded, ensuring quality legal advice for his much valued clients.

-Lilia Baialardo is an associate attorney at Davidow, Davidow, Siegel & Stern, LLP.
-Her areas of practice include Probate and Trust & Estate Administration, Elder Law, Estate Tax, Estate Planning, Business Law, Real Estate, Medicaid, and Guardianship.
+Lilia Baialardo is a senior associate at Davidow, Davidow, Siegel & Stern, LLP.
+Her areas of practice include Probate and Trust & Estate Administration, Elder Law, Estate Tax, Estate Planning, Business Law, Real Estate and Medicaid.

-Lilia is licensed to practice in New York and New Jersey, and is a member of the Trusts & Estates Section of the New York State Bar Association and the Elder Law Section and Surrogate’s Court Section of the Suffolk County Bar Association.
+Lilia is licensed to practice in New York and is a member of the Elder Law and Trusts & Estates Sections of the New York State Bar Association and the Elder Law and Surrogate’s Court Sections of the Suffolk County Bar Association.
 In addition to being dedicated to public service, she is also dedicated to her family, church and community, and seizes any opportunity she is given to speak with the elderly and their families.

-Courtney Abbott is an associate attorney at Davidow, Davidow, Siegel & Stern, LLP.
+Courtney Abbott is a senior associate attorney at Davidow, Davidow, Siegel & Stern, LLP.
 Her areas of practice include Medicaid, Probate and Estate Administration.